merenlab/merenlab.org/tutorials/infant-gut/index.md

                     -p PROFILE.db
 ```

 OK.
-Let's first see where this  bin again.
+Let's first remind ourselves where this bin is.

 You remember the *E. faecalis* bin from previous sections of this tutorial: